johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 - $N_s(t)$ is labelled "disks observed" and $C_s'(t)$ is labelled "rate of failures."
 - While the scale on Y-axis is kept the same for all graphs, the X-axis does differ significantly across each model.
+- The window size used for smoothing is roughly correlated to the number of disks that were observed at various points of age (power-on time).
+- The failure rates (both low and high) at regions where the number of disks observed is less than 1000 is not to be taken too seriously.
+- Log-scale Y-axis in upper subplot, but normal scales in lower subplot.

 [Savitzky-Golay filter]: https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter